 Sue Ray is a multi-award-winning singer/songwriter from Toowoomba who captivates audiences with her haunting and emotionally charged lyrics.
 With her smoky, molasses-rich voice, deep, dark, and gorgeously emotive, Sue Ray was coining the Americana genre fifteen years ago when she first stepped onto the stage.

 A seriously mesmerising vocalist, Sue Ray has also notched up a slew of nominations and awards, including QMusic’s Female Artist of the Year, the Queensland Music Awards’ Best Indigenous finalist in the Best Country & Best Regional category, and winner of the 2011 Breakthrough Contemporary Emerging Indigenous Artist Recording Initiative.
 She is also a seasoned festival performer and regular fixture on radio stations, including JJJ, ZZZ, and 98.9FM.

 With Robbie Miller and Sue Ray’s evocative lyrics, astonishing vocals and authentic performances, BEMAC’s celebratory World Music Café at Queensland Multicultural Centre during NAIDOC Week 2017 will be a deeply moving, intimate experience.

-To celebrate BEMAC’s special NAIDOC Week World Music Cafe, the QMC foyer has a fantastic collection of First Nation artists’ work including sculptures and paintings.
+To celebrate BEMAC’s special NAIDOC Week World Music Cafe with Sue Ray and Robbie Miller, the Queensland Multicultural Centre foyer and Glass Cabinet Exhibition Space has a fantastic collection of First Nation artists work including sculptures and paintings.
 The pop up exhibition is presented by Fireworks Gallery, known for exhibiting and promoting artworks by some of Australia’s best contemporary artists.